 The City's Engage Policy

-The City of Calgary (Council and Administration) recognizes that decisions are improved by engaging citizens and other stakeholder groups where appropriate.
+The City of Calgary (Council and Administration) recognizes that decisions are improved by engaging citizens and other interested parties where appropriate.
 Within The City’s ability to finance and resource, The City commits to conduct transparent and inclusive engagement processes that are responsive and accountable.

-The City’s Engage Policy defines engagement as “Purposeful dialogue between The City and stakeholders to gather information to influence decision making”.
+The City’s Engage Policy defines engagement as “Purposeful dialogue between The City and interested parties to gather information to influence decision making”.